 Crowds & Costs

-February is still considered offseason for much of Norway even if it is one of the busiest ski months of the year.
-Daylight hours are still short (though not as short as December and January), making this a slower time to travel in Norway, and flights as well hotels will be at their cheapest levels (with the exception of ski resorts and ice hotels).
+February is still considered offseason for much of Norway, even if it is one of the busiest ski months of the year.
+Daylight hours are still short (though not as short as December and January), making this a slower time to travel in Norway.
+Flights and hotels will be at their cheapest levels (with the exception of ski resorts and ice hotels).
 February's dark winter month still grants relaxed, uncrowded environs and cozy hotels that glow with candlelight and roaring fires.

 Where to Go

-For snowsports and resort vibes, head to the mountains, particularly Geilo and the region between Oslo and Bergen.
-For more peace and quiet, consider small towns like the UNESCO-listed village of Røros, and continue all the way north to Tromsø and Alta where you can experience Sami culture and have more opportunities for spotting the Northern Lights.
+For snow sports and resort vibes, head to the mountains, particularly Geilo and the region between Oslo and Bergen.
+For more peace and quiet, consider small towns like the UNESCO-listed village of Røros.
+Continue all the way north to Tromsø and Alta, where you can experience Sámi culture and have more opportunities to spot the northern lights.

 Here are the top 10 regions to visit in Norway.
-Due to snow conditions, traveling around the country this time of year will likely involve short flights, 4x4 rentals, or super jeep transfers.
+Due to snow conditions, traveling around the country this time of year will likely involve short flights, 4WD rentals, or super Jeep transfers.

 Plan your trip to Norway